 - Be patient and don’t lose hope: Do not feel terrible if you have to increase the dose for a couple of days.
 This is normal when you are experiencing a stressful situation.

-Common Zoloft Withdrawal Symptoms
+Common Zoloft Withdrawal Side Effects

 Have you been taking Zoloft over a long period of time?
 Then, you may experience strong discomforts and health problems once you discontinue its use.